prigaux/etherpad-lite-shib-client/README.md

 # Etherpad Lite adaptations

-## disable ability for the user to modify its username
+## disable ability for the user to modify its username for group pads

     diff --git a/src/static/js/pad_userlist.js b/src/static/js/pad_userlist.js
     index d051182..83e813a 100644